umbraco/UmbracoDocs/Reference/Templating/index.md

 * MVC (views)

 :::note
- The WebForms (masterpages) and dynamic razor approaches to templating are still available in Umbraco 7, but are now no longer supported in V8.
+ The WebForms (masterpages) and dynamic razor approaches to templating are still available in Umbraco 7, but are now no longer supported in Umbraco 8.
 :::